Democratic Engagement Chair, Weber State University (Utah)

-Myla Andersen earned her Associate of Science in General Studies while completing her high school education at NUAMES.
-She is now working toward a Bachelor of Science in Accounting at Weber.
+Myla Andersen earned her Associate of Science in general studies while completing her high school education at NUAMES.
+She is now working toward a bachelor of science in accounting at Weber State University (WSU).
 Myla is also an active and engaged member of the WSU and wider community.
 Over the summer, she interned with Equality Utah and completed the Harvey Milk Leadership Training Academy.
-She currently works for Access and Diversity's Student 2 Student program, and is a member of the Democratic Engagement Team.
+She currently works for Access and Diversity's Student 2 Student program, and is a member of the WSU Democratic Engagement Team.

 Carol BurtonAssociate Provost for Undergraduate Studies, Western Caroline University (N.C.)

 A 25-year veteran of higher education administration, Carol has extensive experience in implementing and assessing institutional initiatives related to student learning outcomes, including civic literacy and liberal studies, supporting faculty engagement with the community via teaching, service, and scholarship, and academic program review.
 As associate provost for undergraduate studies, she has also directed Western Carolina University's reaffirmation for regional accreditation by the Southern Association of Colleges and Universities Commission on Colleges, overseen two successful applications for the university's designation as a community engaged institution by the Carnegie Foundation for the Advancement of Teaching, and leads the annual reporting of WCU’s economic and community engagement metrics to the University of North Carolina general administration.

 Provost and Vice President for Academic and Student Affairs, Texas A&M University-Central Texas

 Prior her role at Texas A&M University-Central Texas, Peg was Associate Vice President and Associate Provost at Florida Gulf Coast University and served as Interim Dean, College of Health Professions, Director of the School of Nursing, Interim Provost and Professor of Nursing.
 Gray-Vickrey holds a B.S.N. degree in